 Courtney Ann Roby, Cornell University, and author of The Written Machine between Alexandria and Rome (2016).
 Venue: Alumni Hall

-With Brian Flemming, Senior Fellow with the Van Horne Institute, Calgary, and Stan Matwin, Tier 1 Canada Research Chair, Dalhousie University.
+With Stan Matwin, Tier 1 Canada Research Chair, Dalhousie University and Dr. Teresa Heffernan of the “Social Robot Futures” at Saint Mary’s University.
 Venue: Alumni Hall

 February 28: Imagined Puppet Life